tc39/proposal-smart-pipelines/readme.md

 **This specification uses `#`** as its [“topic token”][nomenclature].
 However, this is not set in stone.
 In particular, **`?` and `@` could also be used**.
-Either would be similarly terse, visually distinguishable, and easily typeable.
+Either would be similarly terse and typeable.
 Bikeshedding over what characters to use for the topic token is occurring on GitHub at [tc39/proposal-pipeline-operator, issue #91][topic-token bikeshedding].